moutella/joycon2mouse/README.md

 ## Will there be GYRO or MOUSE support?

 Their data WAS found, however vgamepad can't use the data.
-If you want this, check out the C++ version in the DISCLAIMERS tab.
+If you want this, check out the C++ version at the top.

 ##
 ---